Shivamt-cloud/hisabkitab-pro/LOGIN_INFO.md

 # Login & Permission System

-## Demo Accounts
+## User Management

-The application includes 4 demo accounts with different permission levels:
+Users must be created through the User Management interface in the application.
+Demo accounts have been removed for security.

 ### 1. Admin Account (Full Access)
 - **Email:** `admin@hisabkitab.com`